Using Windows FTP scripts to automate file transfers

 1. Blog

-1. Logs in to a FTP server at 192.168.100.101;
+1. Logs on to an FTP server at IP address 192.168.100.101

-2. Enters "user1" as the username and "demo" as that username's corresponding password;
+2. Enters "user1" as the username and "demo" as that username's corresponding password

-3. Changes to the local directory "c:\ftpuploads";
+3. Changes to the remote directory “/ftp_uploads”

-5. Exits
+6. Exits

 open 192.168.100.101